 2. The power of one

 Every employee of your organization who comes in contact with the customer is your “brand.”
-It doesn’t matter whether you are selling commercial having warehouses of multi-million dollar or consultancy services.
+So it doesn’t matter whether you are selling commercial having warehouses of multi-million dollar or consultancy services.

 Therefore, your brand ambassadors must believe in your business values and selling.
 Get your B2B marketing agency to provide them customer-centric brand messages and sales tools.
-Please make sure you train them to make every customer feel like your most important client ever.
+Would you mind making sure you train them to make every customer feel like your most important client ever?

 On the other hand, B2B companies must ensure that their corporate brands are strong.
 And their customers don’t leave when their brand ambassadors do.